-- a.
-Allowed Uses.
-Allowed uses and permit requirements are as established in Table 18.05.020: Land Use Regulations Commercial and Mixed-Use Districts. - b.
+- Allowed Uses.
+Allowed uses and permit requirements are as established in Table 18.05.020: Land Use Regulations - Commercial and Mixed-Use Districts. - b.
 Required Active Frontage.
-Commercial uses or common areas of a residential development shall occupy the ground floor of buildings for a minimum of 40 feet or 25 percent of the development site frontage, whichever is greater.
+Commercial uses or common areas of a residential development shall occupy the ground floor of buildings for a minimum of 40 feet or 25 percent of the development site frontage, whichever is greatera minimum of 40 feet of the ground floor building frontage.
 The minimum depth of these areas shall be 40 feet and minimum floor to ceiling height shall be 14 feet.
+This requirement may be waived through Conditional Use Permit approval for small and constrained sites where the Planning Commission finds that the project is designed and used in such a way as to create visual interest and an engaging presence at the street frontage.